stryker-mutator/stryker-net/docs/Configuration.md

 Default: `master`

-This feature works based on file diffs, which means that all changed filles will have all of its possible mutants mutated.
+This feature works based on file diffs, which means that only changed files will be mutated.

-Also note that for changes on test files all mutants being tested in that file will be mutated.
+Also note that for changes on test files all mutants covered by tests in that file will be mutated.

 ## EXPERIMENTAL: Dashboard Compare
 Enabling the dashboard compare feature saves reports and re-uses the result when a mutant or it's tests are unchanged.